 Perhaps a step forward from classic chintz, floral prints turned homes into romantic retreats, made popular by the rise of flowers and every shade of pink.

-The secret was to use pattern on curtains, wallpaper, lampshades, cushions and bed linen, in an enveloping coordinated scheme.
+The secret was to use the same pattern on curtains, wallpaper, lampshades, cushions and bed linen, in an enveloping coordinated scheme.
+Today we call that 'drenching'!

 Every home needed an elegant wooden cabinet with glass-fronted doors to show off collections of dolls or ceramic ornaments.
 But one piece of mahogany-toned furniture was never enough.

-Rooms were maxed out with matching pieces such as dining tables and chairs, coffee tables, lamp stands and even picture frames, all in the same shade of rich cherry wood.
+Rooms were maxed out with matching sets with dining tables and chairs, dressers, coffee tables, lamp stands and even picture frames, all in the same shade of rich cherry wood.

 New Romanticism heavily influenced 80s fashion, with ruff collars, flouncy sleeves and puffball skirts all dominating the latest looks.